Dragon Ball Super: Reception

 Despite the series' popularity, Goku's characterization was the subject of negative feedback, with ComicVerse citing his pacifism to villains.
 La Tercera went to call Goku irresponsible and immature to the character for helping Moro as a result of this show of mercy and the consequences.
 Both Goku and Vegeta were criticized for being too overpowered in Super to the point they steal the series' spotlight to the supporting cast while their strategies either lack complexity or create a plothole such as the time limit to the fusion Vegito.

-Anime reception

-The anime adaption received generally positive reviews from critics and fans.
-The first episode was highly praised from initial reactions for its improved quality.
-Richard Eisenbeis of Kotaku praised the series' title sequence and said "My middle-school self is so happy right now, you guys."
-Jamieson Cox of The Verge also praised the title sequence and said that "Dragon Ball Supers intro will have you begging for its North American release".
-Cox was also surprised that, considering how popular the franchise is, the series did not launch internationally at the same time.
-He called it "a move that wouldn't be unprecedented" giving Sailor Moon Crystal as an example.